 Boone Hall Plantation is still a working plantation, which has continued to grow crops for 320 years.

-The romantic lake scene was filmed at the Cypress Gardens in Moncks Corner.
-If you go take a tour you can see this exact location where the movie was filmed.
+The excessively famous romantic, lake scene was filmed at the Cypress Gardens in Moncks Corner.
+If you go take a tour you can see the exact location where the movie was filmed (row boat and all 😉).

 This scene almost got cut from the film because the movie studio figured there was no way to keep the birds in the lake.
 Fortunately, the director bought a bunch of the swans as babies and raised them next to the water so they would be comfortable when filming.